-Based on the fact that petroleum-related groundwater contamination exceeding MCLs was not detected at the site, this finding indicates that groundwater supply wells located in the vicinity of the site have not been impacted.
+Based on the estimated nature and extent of petroleum-related groundwater contamination detected at the site, this finding indicates that contamination at the site has not migrated to the point of impacting groundwater supply wells located in the vicinity of the site.
 Therefore, collection and analysis of groundwater samples from vicinity supply wells were not conducted as part of the site investigation.